zeux/meshoptimizer/README.md

 ### Overdraw optimization

-After transforming the vertices, GPU sends the triangles for rasterization which results in generating pixels that are usually first ran through the depth test, and pixels that pass it get the pixel shader executed to generate the final color.
+After transforming the vertices, GPU sends the triangles for rasterization which results in generating pixels that are usually first run through the depth test, and pixels that pass it get the pixel shader executed to generate the final color.
 As pixel shaders get more expensive, it becomes more and more important to reduce overdraw.
 While in general improving overdraw requires view-dependent operations, this library provides an algorithm to reorder triangles to minimize the overdraw from all directions, which you can run after vertex cache optimization like this:

 ```c++
 meshopt_optimizeOverdraw(indices, indices, index_count, &vertices[0].x, vertex_count, sizeof(Vertex), 1.05f);